drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 Output: the dictionary (unseen but relevant QA -AT terms) (Data item 4).

 3.5 Putting the unseen but relevant QA-AT terms to strengthen the training classifiers.
+Step and Methods are same to Step 2.
+Output: results of experiment (Data item 6).